ZickZenni/discord-booru/README.md

 ### Checking if there's an error

-If you're requests posts, there is sometimes a error.
+If your requested posts, there is sometimes an error.
 Error can be found like this:

 ```js
 if (booru.isErrorMessage(posts)) {